Nules84/CI_PP2_ArtiQuiz/TESTING.md

 ### **LEADERBOARD PAGE** <a name="leader-test"></a>

 * The user is presented with the Leaderboard page.
-Located at the top left-hand side of the screen is Quizzical's page logo.
+Located at the top left-hand side of the screen is ArchiQuiz's page logo.
 Central to the page is a large heading.
 If nobody has ever played
-Quizzical on the device they're currently using, no data or charts will be displayed.
+ArchiQuiz on the device they're currently using, no data or charts will be displayed.
 The page will be blank apart from the logo, header, "Return to Home" button, and the footer.
 If however a user has played a game and has been awarded with a score, the leaderboard will display a chart.
 This chart displays a user's name and their score only.
 Names are displayed on the left and scores are displayed on the right.
 Every time a game was played, a score was awarded and saved, my name and score was displayed on the leaderboard.html page perfectly and as expected.
 I feel this works rather well.
 Please note that scores are saved in local storage so if a computer's cache is deleted, so will the scores on the leaderboard.
 Scores are limited to their devices,